'Video Jam stands alone as a work of art in itself: the series is now a considerable artistic oeuvre.’ - Andrew Anderson, musician and journalist

-Since 2013, Video Jam has regularly provided opportunities to develop this expanding area of practice, supporting some of the most exciting regional artists based in the UK and beyond.
-In this time we have commissioned over 25 artists' moving image works for 12 unique live events, ranging from ambitious multi-screen installations and expanded cinema, to shorter film and video pieces, each with live musical accompaniment.
+Since 2013, we have regularly provided opportunities to develop this expanding area of practice, supporting some of the most exciting regional artists based in the UK and beyond.
+To date we have commissioned over 25 artist film and video works for numerous unique live events, ranging from ambitious multi-screen installations and expanded cinema, to shorter film and video pieces, each with live musical accompaniment.

 Video Jam commissions are designed to allow artists working in these respective mediums to gain from exposure to one another's creative approach and working methods.
 Whilst each project follows its own unique course, what they all have in common is an emphasis on the dynamic between moving image and sound.
 All artists we work with benefit from extended time and curatorial support to fully realise their creative ideas, in conjunction with a diverse range of partner venues, often resulting in fruitful, long term collaborations.